Here's where the BBC Olympics Studio is actually based for the Tokyo Olympic Games 2020

 Where is the BBC Olympic Studio?
-Is the BBC broadcasting from Tokyo for the Olympic Games 2020?
+The Tokyo 2020 Olympic Games broadcast location revealed by Dan Walker

 With UK viewers looking to the BBC for its usual Olympic Games coverage are already frustrated by the broadcaster’s lack of their typically rich array of live coverage, here’s where the BBC Olympic studio is actually based for Tokyo 2020.